Garbage pickup to continue as tentative deal reached

-Shootings may have increased dramatically in the city last year, but they are still relatively rare in North Toronto, judging by year-end data from the police.
+Shootings may have increased dramatically in the city last year — especially downtown and in the northwest suburbs — but they are still relatively rare in Leaside and midtown Toronto, judging by year-end data from the police.
 And while shootings and shooting victims are up across Toronto, the number of fatalities and homicides is actually down.
 See the full story.

 Photo radar installed on local streets